magrega/BigPictureManager/README.md

 A small app to allow switching audio playback devices when Steam Big Picture starts since Steam itself doesn't do this.
 Also you can turn off BT on app close to turn off your controller automatically when it is connected directly with bluetooth radio.
 Since there's no xbox controller api available it's impossible to turn it off when it is connected with Xbox wireless adapter.

+The app should support Win10 and Win11.
+Any feedback is appreciated.

 TO-DO:
 1. ~~Make it a tray app~~
 2. ~~Launch on startup checkbox~~